Category: Beginner’s Hub

 • Certainly wear disposable gloves for this step.

-• Attach one end of the sewer hose to your RV and the other to the sewer inlet.
+• Attach one end of the sewer hose kit to your RV and connect the other end to the sewer inlet.

-• Also, use a sewer support ramp or elbow for a smooth downward flow.
+• Also, use a sewer hose support or a clear elbow connector for a smooth downward flow (most quality sewer hose kits include a clear elbow).

 • Keep the black and gray valves closed until the tanks are nearly full.